MockLeagues/sqlplus/README.md

 List<Widget> redWidgets = widgetDao.getWidgets("red");
 ```

 The service returned via the call to createTransactionAwareService() will have any invocations to methods annotated with @Transactional wrapped in a transaction, same as if you were to execute them inside of a call to sqlPlus.transact().
-Additionally, the current active session will be bound to the first field in the service class found with the @ServiceSession annotation.
+To execute work against the current session wrapping the method, you can call ```sqlPlus.getCurrentSession()```, as shown.

 # Spring Integration